Lean Long-Term Growth Portfolio - January 2017 Update

 - McCormick & Company (NYSE:MKC)

-- Pioneer Natural Resource (NYSE:PXD)
+- Pioneer Natural Resources (NYSE:PXD)

 - Rice Energy (NYSE:RICE)